zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 - A **logical** 2D (grayscale) or 3D (RGB) **image** after dilation.

 ### Explanation:
 Dilation in matrix form is a well-known operation, but before applying it, we introduce a **special function**, called **MatrixDecomposition**, that transforms the input matrices.
-This function modifies both `A` and `B`, and then we apply **standard dilation** to the transformed versions.
+This function modifies both `A` and `B`, and then we apply **standard dilation** (as defined in most image processing literature) to the transformed versions.

 ### MatrixDecomposition Transformation
 MatrixDecomposition works as follows: